mylabpcb/myCPU/pages/en/mycpu/introduction.md

 A printable PDF version of the diagram: [**myCPU Modules Diagram**](/downloads/diagrams/myCPU_modules.pdf){: target="_blank"}

-One of the most interesting features of the myCPU design, from a learning perspective, is that almost every logic element of the functional architecture corresponds to a physical module in the kit.
-Each module can be exchange separately with new modules from an upgrade, or custom modules with different characteristics, different digital functionality or simply exchanging the type or model of some of the ICs.
+One of the most interesting features of the myCPU design, from a learning perspective, is that almost every logic element of the functional architecture corresponds to a physical module in the myCPU kit.
+Each module can be exchanged separately with new modules in an upgrade, or  with custom modules with same behavior but different characteristics, a variation of its main digital functionality or simply  changing the type or model of some of the logic components of the original module design.
 {: style="text-align: justify"}

 #### Functional blocks
-In the myCPU design, logic modules sometimes are grouped as "**Functional Blocks"** because they working together to perform a specific task and could be connected by a dedicated connection, as in the case of the **ALU** module with the accumulator A and operand B, the **SRAM** module with the **MAR** module or the **Instruction Decoder** module with Sequencer, Flags Register, Instruction Register and CSM modules.
-The myCPU is based on **7 functional blocks**, plus one **Auxiliary block** that includes other modules to provide specific functionality or connectivity.
+In the myCPU design, logic modules sometimes are grouped as "**Functional Blocks**" because they working together to perform a specific task and could be connected by a dedicated connection, as in the case of the **ALU** module with the accumulator and operand register modules, the **SRAM** module with the **MAR** module or the **Instruction Decoder** module with the Sequencer, Flags Register, Instruction Register and CSM modules.
+{: style="text-align: justify"}

+The myCPU is based on **7 functional blocks**, plus one **Auxiliary block** which includes the modules providing specific functionality or connectivity.
 Each block is composed by one or more functional modules and could be implemented using one or more physical modules.
+Bellow you can see a diagram of the functional blocks architecture:
 {: style="text-align: justify"}

+{% comment %}
 Bellow you can see a list and a diagram of the functional blocks architecture:
 {: style="text-align: justify"}